 - Group Rates are available: Reservations must be made 2 weeks in advance by calling.

 The 1875 Italianate Victorian family home of President Benjamin Harrison—our country's 23rd U.S. President (1889-1893) and Indiana 's only President—figured prominently in Harrison's campaign for the presidency and provides insight into his family's life and history.
 The three-level historic landmark recently underwent $400,000 in restoration work thanks to a Save America's Treasures grant.
 The home is beautifully furnished with many of Harrison's paintings, furniture, and other artifacts including political memorabilia.
 The reconstructed carriage house (located behind the home) features changing exhibits and is our Welcome Center.
-Our 2015 exhibitions will be "Lincoln: The Constitution and the Civil War" in the Welcome Center until March 6 and "Death in the White House" included in the daily tour and on display from February 18 to December 31.
+Our 2015 exhibitions will be "Lincoln: The Constitution and the Civil War" in the Welcome Center until March 6 and "Death in the White House" included in the daily tour from February 17 (Presidents' Day) to December 31.

 Recent visitors fondly recall their tour experiences:

 "As a historic house enthusiast and a frequent visitor to Indianapolis, I cannot recommend a tour of the President Benjamin Harrison house more highly.
 I was fascinated not only by the handsome Italianate brick house, which retains so much of its original architectural detail, but also by the amazingly intact interior, with its collection, largely original, of period furniture and decorations.

 And, the historic collection—related to President Harrison, his family, Indiana and the nation at large—makes the museum all the more rich and fascinating.
 Having toured so many house museums throughout the country, I was impressed by the depth of knowledge of the museum staff.
 My guide was incredibly fluent not only about the house, its contents and its famous resident, but about the larger historical context as well.
 The Harrison house is truly one of Indiana's architectural and historic treasures." ~ James Sansum, New York